 Teachers and staff will be working on the Consolidated School Reform Plan throughout the year.
 This five-year plan is comprehensive and requires many hours of time and much hard work.
-To accomplish this, the Chitimacha Board of Education has agreed to early dismissals periodically at 1:00 or 2:00 p.m. for professional development in-services.
+To accomplish this, the BOE has agreed to early dismissals periodically at 1:00 or 2:00 p.m. for professional development in-services.
 A note informing parents will be sent the day before any early dismissal and the bus will run its usual route.